+This is another most asked question which will help you in Tableau interview preparation.
 Tableau’s major goal is to help people see and understand data.
 Its software products put the power of data into the hands of everyday people, allowing a broad population of business users to engage with their data, ask questions, solve problems, and create values.

 Related Article: Learning To Leverage Tabcmd In Tableau

 Tableau Public is a free service that lets anyone publish interactive data to the web.
 Once on the web, anyone can interact with the data, download it, or create their own visualizations for it.
 No programming skills are required here.
 We can also check out the gallery to see some of the things people have been doing with it.